 Many companies tend to focus on internal risks, but dependence on external vendors and suppliers is also a significant source of exposure.
 Supply chain delays and disruptions can seriously threaten your ability to conduct business by impacting production and distribution.
 The time it takes to find and onboard new suppliers can precipitously increase costs, while late orders and disappointed customers can reduce revenue and decrease market share.
 It can take years to recover from a supply chain failure.

-So, how do you ensure the resiliency of your supply chain?
+So, how do you help ensure the resiliency of your supply chain?

 If your business relies on external vendors, be sure to identify potential supply chain risks as part of your BCP.
 This includes:

 Each vendor or supplier will have its own sets of vulnerabilities, depending on many factors.
-For example, supplier facility construction type and emergency preparedness are important if it’s located in an area that’s prone to fires or floods.
+For example, supplier facility construction type and emergency preparedness are important if it’s located in an area that’s prone to flooding or bushfires.